442312/dot/Qemu-kvm.md

-### Command line options to launch and manange virtual machines with qemu
+### Command line options to create and launch virtual machines with pure qemu-kvm
 Made on Debian 10

 ##### First install qemu